Key Takeaways

 Can annuity beneficiaries be contested?

-If you believe that the annuitant’s choice of beneficiary shouldn’t be honored due to undue influence or possible fraud, you can contest in a court of law, according to Bill Ryze, ChFC.
+If you believe the annuitant’s choice of beneficiary shouldn’t be honored due to undue influence or possible fraud, you can contest in a court of law, according to Bill Ryze, ChFC.

 Please seek the advice of a qualified professional before making financial decisions.

-Last Modified: February 29, 2024
+Last Modified: October 29, 2024

 Annuity agent on a phone call